FAU-LAP/NOMAD-CAMELS/docs/source/doc/api/Creating_API_Keys.md

 # Creating API Keys

-You need to authenticate yourself with an API ke so that the web server accepts most http requests.
-You can generate such a key in the settings window (`File -> Settings`) by clicking `Generate API Key`.
+The CAMELS API uses the HTTP "Basic" authentication.
+You need to authenticate yourself with an API key as the password input of the HTTP "Basic" authentication so that the web server accepts most http requests.

+You can generate such an API key in the settings window (`File -> Settings`) by clicking `Generate API Key`.
 Now make sure to copy and paste this key somewhere and save it.
-You could either simply save it in a text file or in something more secure like a password manager.
+You could either save it in a text file or in something more secure like a password manager.

 ```{attention}
 You can not get back the API key if you do not save it now!
 Although you can always just create a new API key if you lose an existing one.